Ecosystem Health Assessment Program

 Delivery

-Each month, a suite of water quality parameters including
+Each month, a suite of water quality parameters are recorded including:

 These are collected from each of the 16 sampling sites.
 The data is collated and analysed to develop biennial report cards on ecosystem health and is used by partners to understand water quality and inform management decisions.